Fashion History - Early 19th Century Regency and Romantic Styles for Women

 Early 19th Century Fashion in France

-Regency style also includes fashions worn in France during the same period, when Napoleon Bonaparte was the Emperor.
+Regency style also includes fashions worn in France during the period when Napoleon Bonaparte was the Emperor.

 In 1804, Napoleon hoped that France would become a fashion leader.
 He halted the import of British textiles, revived French lace making, and forbade women to appear at court in the same dress more than twice.
 Napoleon's wife, the Empress Josephine was a fashion icon, a trend setter of the day.